Geekmaxxer/gta-radio-editor/README.md

 - Windows 10/11 x64.
 - A GTA V directory containing RPF archives compatible with CodeWalker.
 The station finder supports varied folder layouts, but encrypted archives still require compatible archive keys.
 - MP3 or PCM WAV input.
 MP3 decoding uses the Windows media components available on a normal GTA V Windows installation.
 - A mods-folder loader such as OpenIV.asi to make GTA V use the finished RPF.
+(This is optional for the most part on ports)

 ## Use